Lil-Pepe/CashShow-HQ-Discord-Bot/README.md

 # CashShow-HQ-Discord-Bot
-This NodeJS based bot has been made to retrieve question best answers and send them into a Discord channel.
+This NodeJS based bot has been made to retrieve question best answers and send them to a Discord channel.
-Fell free to modify it and enhance it.

 ## Installation
 ```